NETWAYS/fundamentals4puppet-training/sections/resources/05_resource_defaults.md

 * Objective:
  * Add a vhost definition to your webserver
 * Steps:
- * Set the resource default for file resources to provide owner, group and mode
+ * Set the resource defaults for file resources to provide owner, group and mode
  * Add a host entry for your vhost on your server
  * Add a configuration file for your vhost
  * Create the document root and an index file